Cuba's president meets CEO of Russia's Rosneft amid fuel shortage

-HAVANA, March 6 (Reuters) - Russian oil firm Rosneft's CEO Igor Sechin met with Cuba's President Miguel Diaz-Canel late on Saturday, the island's leader said, amid an acute fuel shortage that has service stations temporarily shuttered and hours-long gasoline queues.
+HAVANA, March 5 (Reuters) - Russian oil firm Rosneft's CEO Igor Sechin met with Cuba's President Miguel Diaz-Canel, the island's leader said, amid an acute fuel shortage that has left service stations temporarily shuttered and caused hours-long gasoline queues.

-Several tweets on Cuba's Presidency account emphasized the good relations between the two countries, but did not specify the reason for the visit by the state-run oil firm's boss.
+Tweets on Cuba's presidency account emphasized the good relations between the two countries, but did not specify the reason for the meeting.

+Sechin met earlier with Cuban Vice Prime Minister Ricardo Cabrisas to discuss "mutual collaboration, especially concerning the energy sector," according to a Sunday statement from the presidency.

 Sechin is set to travel to Venezuela for the tenth anniversary of the death of the South American country's former president Hugo Chavez, a close ally of both Cuba and Russia.